 A cluttered inbox is a hotbed for distraction — vital messages from colleagues are bunched with newsletters and promotional emails, making it tricky to discern what to address now, what to revisit later, and what to disregard.

 But Superhuman is a powerful platform that saves you three hours per week or more on your email.
 Its Split Inbox feature groups messages by category to minimize task-switching, and you can employ pre-written templates that help you respond to common messages within seconds.

-The tool also employs more than 50 keyboard shortcuts designed to keep you focused on relevant tasks instead of clicking through to distractions, and even lets you temporarily snooze messages from recipients who are pulling you away from more pressing tasks.
+The tool employs 50+ keyboard shortcuts designed to help you hit inbox zero twice as fast, and even lets you temporarily snooze emails from recipients who are pulling you away from more pressing tasks.

 Whether you want to focus on the tasks within your inbox or the pressing work outside of it, Superhuman will turbocharge your email efficiency, helping you nail all your productivity and time management goals.Get started with Superhuman

 Freedom: the best focus app for blocking distractions across all your devices

 What it does: Freedom blocks websites and apps across all your devices at the same time.
 If you try to access any of those distractions during an active session when you're blocking your calendar, they won't load.
 It works for Mac, Windows, Android, iOs, and Chrome, and is used by more than two million people.